-Some of this is part of our evolution as human beings—we evolved because of our social nature and interdependence.
+Some of this struggle is part of our evolution as human beings.
+We evolved because of our social nature and interdependence.
 Over ten thousand years ago, not being accepted by the tribe and being kicked out often literally meant death.
-Some anthropologists suggest that this has had a profound effect on our ability to disagree with others and stand out from the crowd.
+Some anthropologists suggest that this has had a profound effect on our ability to disagree with others and stand out from the crowd, or, on the other hand, accept people and ideas that are different.
+For all of the talk of egalitarianism in our society, it seems like our worlds revolve around power dynamics that get in the way of listening, honest dialogue, and greater appreciation of differences.

 I have spent almost all of my life navigating between other people’s expectations and my own truth.
 For example, I went through a legal name change some years ago in an effort to align my name with my image of my true self.
 To my amazement, that decision had more positive and profound effects on my life than I would have imagined.
 I have been growing my hair out for several years despite the common misperception that long hair on men is not appropriate or professional.